 South Foehn / barrage situation in Lugano

 With a southerly Foehn wind situation, the alpine ridge acts like a barrier.
 The humid air mass coming from the Mediterranean Sea flows towards the Alpine ridges.
 As the air rises, humidity condenses to clouds and causes precipitation on the windward (south) slope of the Alps.
 Precipitation can last for several days (sometimes even weeks) and may lead to considerable amounts of precipitation during short time, due to occurring embedded CB.
+Icing conditions may be expected.
 The cloud cover can be very persistent with a low ceiling and a poor visibility.
 The southerly flow situation is frequent in autumn and spring, less frequent in winter, but can rarely occur even in summer.

 Strong tail-wind condition may be encountered at PINIK during the initial part of the approach, resulting in an increased GS, thus an even more pronounced rate of descent.
 Strictly monitor your glide slope during descent to Minima and adjust your rate of descent accordingly.